 - Other cannabinoids (such as cannabicyclol (CBL), cannabielsoin (CBE), cannabitriol (CBT) and other miscellaneous types).

-CBD is often used by medical patients in the form of a CBD oil extract.
-Patients who suffer from chronic conditions such as chronic pain, cancer and Alzheimer’s often use medical cannabis oil extracted from high-CBD varieties of cannabis.
+CBD, one of the most popular cannabis components, is often used by medical patients in the form of a CBD oil extract.
+Patients who suffer from chronic conditions such as Chronic pain, Lupus, Cancer, OCD and Alzheimer’s often use medical cannabis oil extracted from high-CBD varieties of cannabis.

 What Do Cannabinoids Do?